nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 Depending on the pre-training objective (e.g. masked language modeling, next-token prediction, knowledge representation etc.) and model design choices, there are additional nuances regarding multi-head attention.
-For instance, encoder and decoder models differ in how the softmax activation is applied (with/without autoregressive masking), while some may also choose to directly add the output of each attention head to the residual stream rather than concatenating and re-weighting, while some schema apply an additional re-weighting to each head pre-concatenation.
+For instance, encoder and decoder models differ in how the softmax activation is applied (with/without autoregressive masking); some may choose to directly add the output of each attention head to the residual stream rather than concatenating and re-weighting; some schema may even apply an additional re-weighting to each head pre-concatenation.
 These nuances aside, the core flow remains the same.

 The **MLP layer** is exactly as described [above](#deep-neural-network): a stack of linear layers separated by nonlinear activations.